HimangshuDe/Chess-Clock/README.md

 # Chess Clock: A Web-Based Time Management Tool for Chess Players

 A simple and customizable chess clock built using HTML, CSS, and JavaScript.
+Check it out [here](https://himangshude.github.io/Chess-Clock/)!

 ## Features